-The bones make it easy to roast the meat entirely, giving him moisture and a robust and strong flavor.
+The bones make it easy to roast the meat entirely, giving him moisture and a robust flavor.
 In the end, you will get very soft and juicy meat with a rich taste.

 However, the ideal way to prepare rib eye is by grilling.
 Since it doesn’t have a strong flavor, you can rub it with different spices or add some salt.

-Cut off the bone, put it on the grill, flip a few times.
+Cut off the bone, put it on the grill, and flip it a few times.
 After 5-15 minutes, your steak will be ready.
 Don’t overcook it.

 It will keep the softness and smoothness from fat and muscle, and it will taste the best if it is cooked medium-rare.

 Prime Rib vs. Ribeye - Where to Buy It

 Prime rib is typically widely available.
 You can find it in well-stocked grocery stores and supermarkets.

 I recommend you visit your local butcher, where you will probably get beef with more marbling and better quality.
 Because of its size and quality, this cut is not cheap but the price is worth it.